 Transition Actions:

 IANA website: The Incumbent IANA Operator would transfer the content of the IANA website including the administrative passwords for managing the website; and provide copies of, or links to, the publicly available text for all processes, performance standards, request templates and other pages used to support operations or provide context to reporting.
-[Placeholder text: Depending on the transition model selected, all IPR related to the IANA website and published documents will need to be assigned or licensed to the successor contractor]
+[Placeholder text: Depending on the transition model selected, all intellectual property rights related to the IANA website and published documents will need to be assigned or licensed to the successor contractor]

 IANA Functions registry data The Incumbent IANA Operator would provide a copy of all registry data for Protocol Parameter and Internet Number Resources registries, including a copy of the .ARPA zone file.
 The Incumbent IANA Operator would also provide the public registration data for the root DNS zone, along with management information, such as special instructions from governments and non-public contact information associated with TLDs.
 The Incumbent IANA Operator would provide a copy of the .INT zone file, along with the contact information for the registrants.